Champii/Symbiose/README.md

 ## TODO

 * Catch keyboard events
-* Better mouse integration
+* Better mouse integration (its laggy and not precise)
 * Multi client
 * Choose where to place clients screens
-* Window creation
+* Catch every window events